Values are what bring distinction to your life. You don't find them, you choose them. And when you do, you're on the path to fulfillment.

 F. Diane Barth L.C.S.W.

 Some of us make friends easily, almost without effort, while others find it much harder.
-Here, 6 ideas to make it easier.
+Here are 6 ideas to make it easier.

 Graduation has traditionally been anxiety-provoking.
 But this year’s class faces particularly difficult times.
 Some suggestions for how to move forward.